ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ## A module from OPAM

-Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, OPAM.
+Apart from the standard library, a much wider range of modules are available through the OCaml Package Manager, opam.
 You must have OCaml on your computer to follow the tutorial from now on, not just TryOCaml.

 For these examples we're going to use module called `Graphics` which can be